169-The-Cavalry/FINAL_169B_24-25/README.md

 # FINAL_169B_24-25 Repository

-This repository serves as the central hub for our robot code, autonomous strategies, and team documentation as we design, build, and program our robot for the upcoming competitions.
-It is organized to ensure that all team members can collaborate effectively and have access to the necessary tools to contribute to the project.
+This repository serves as the 169B hub for our robot code and team documentation.
+It is organized to ensure that all team members can collaborate effectively and have access to the necessary tools to contribute to this project.

 ---